-Teaching is complicated.
-Each class is different, and every group of students has its own rhythm, its own consciousness and even unconsciousness.
-To paraphrase Heraclitus, I never step into the same course twice.
+Teaching isn’t easy.
+Each class is different and every group of students has its own rhythm, its own consciousness, and even its own unconsciousness.
+To paraphrase Heraclitus, I never step into the same classroom twice.
 I have to gauge where students are coming from and what they bring to the class.
 Then I have to assess the content and change it to keep up with current events and my own research.
 Finally, I need a certain amount of self knowledge so I can show students how I relate to the material and the questions I am thinking about.
 All of these relate to each other in a dynamic way.

-One thing I have learned is that teaching is not about “acting” or performing.
+One thing I have learned is that teaching is not about acting or performing.
 That is, it’s not about me.
 I have often thought that the best thing I could do for students is to get out of their way.
 But even if I were to do that, another problem arises.
-Students need direction and motivation.
+Students need direction and motivation (see Teaching Zebras).

 Direction, because even childbirth and combat cannot prepare students for intellectual engagement and the potential threat to established beliefs.
 They need other muscles for that.
 Motivation, because most of them have been trained to care only about the banana dangling slightly out of reach in their cage.
 That banana, of course, is grades.
 But I refuse to be a zookeeper or primate lab technician with a clipboard.
 That demeans me and them, although I do like bananas.

 Students have changed.
 They don’t study in the familiar ways anymore.
 They have evolved into digital beings, which means they require immediate (positive) feedback, images rather than words, and access to vast stores of information, much of it pre-processed.
-But they are also less reflective, more anxious, and shockingly ahistorical.
+But they are also less reflective, more anxious, and shockingly ahistorical (see Hissy Fit 101).
 The Master Thespian might just as well have been around during the Punic Wars as far as they’re concerned.
 First, I’d have to explain that the Punic Wars is not a video game.